Learn a World Language

 Students may study any language offered by Babbel on a self-paced basis.
 Languages include: Spanish, French, German, Italian, Portuguese, Russian, Dutch, Swedish, Polish, Norwegian, Danish, Turkish, Indonesian.

-One-semester courses for Grades 5-8 are fun and engaging introductions to World Language, with minimal homework.
+One-semester Spanish, French and German courses for Grades 4-8 are fun and engaging introductions to World Language, with minimal homework.
 These courses do not use Babbel, but are interactive lessons developed by Ensign Peak Academy.

 Children and youth will enjoy learning how to greet others, ask how someone is doing, repeat the alphabet, pray, count, recognize the months of the year and days of the week, say their birthday, colors, foods, and more.